abernier1/portfolio/README.md

    * Visit https://abernier.shinyapps.io/demographic_health_surveys_of_ethiopia/ to view the dashboard

 ## Additional Projects Under Construction
 I will be adding some more example projects here soon.
 Visit my [LinkedIn](https://www.linkedin.com/in/anne-bernier-42338017/) for descriptions of past projects and roles.
-All of my past (public) work was on usaid.idea.gov, which is not currently available.
+All of my past public work was on USAID Data Services' [IDEA](https://idea.usaid.gov/), which is not currently available.